 - 4 Fresh kaffir lime leaves Cut into thin strips

-- 2 Spring onion stalks Thinly slice diagonally
+- 2 Spring onion stalks / scallions Thinly slice diagonally

 Instructions

-- Using a peeler, peel the cucumber into long ribbons, place in a bowl.
-Add the red chilli, kaffir lime leaves, mint, coriander and spring onions, mix well and place in the fridge, until later.
+- Using a peeler, peel the cucumber into long ribbons, and place in a bowl.
+Add the red chilli, kaffir lime leaves, mint, coriander and spring onions, mix well and place in the fridge until ready to serve.

 - Cut the dried chillies into pieces with scissors and remove the seeds.